 Please list no more than 15 individuals in Table C2.
 CDFI Fund staff will only evaluate the initial 15 individuals listed in Table C2.
 Focus on the individuals who are most important to managing the organization’s New Markets Tax Credit Program (e.g. capital deployment, raising capital from investors, asset management, and compliance) and application preparation.
 Be sure to clearly explain the roles and responsibilities of key personnel related to managing an NMTC Allocation (include personnel from the Controlling Entity, if applicable).
-If the Applicant relies on consultants for certain services (e.g. legal, accounting, compliance, application writing/review, deal structuring, etc.), please review FAQ #85 below as well.
+If the Applicant relies on consultants for certain services (e.g. legal, accounting, compliance, application writing/review, deal structuring, etc.), please review FAQ #89 below as well.

-Should the Applicant include the Controlling Entity’s personnel that has/will have a role in carrying out key NMTC functions?
+Should the Applicant include the Controlling Entity’s personnel that have/will have a role in carrying out key NMTC functions?

 Yes.
-In Table C2 as well as Application Questions 29, 30 and 31, the Applicant should include the Controlling Entity’s personnel if they will play a role in managing the Applicant’s New Markets Tax Credit Program, including capital deployment, raising capital from investors, asset management, and compliance.
+In Table C2 as well as Allocation Application Questions 29, 30 and 31, the Applicant should include the Controlling Entity’s personnel if they will play a role in managing the Applicant’s New Markets Tax Credit Program, including capital deployment, raising capital from investors, asset management, and compliance.
 If the Applicant were to receive an allocation, misrepresentations later identified in Table C2 and/or Questions 29, 30, and 31 may place the Applicant in violation of its Allocation Agreement in addition to affecting eligibility for future NMTC rounds.

 How should Applicants disclose the current roles and responsibilities of its personnel (including staff from its Controlling Entity, if applicable)?

-For Application Questions 29(a) and 30(a), the Applicant should describe the CURRENT roles and responsibilities of the Applicant’s (and Controlling Entity’s) key personnel, consultants and board members in carrying out key NMTC functions.
-Be sure these descriptions accurately reflect the individual’s current role(s) and responsibility(ies) as of the submission date of the Application.
+For Allocation Application Questions 29(a) and 30(a), the Applicant should describe the CURRENT roles and responsibilities of the Applicant’s (and Controlling Entity’s) key personnel, consultants and board members in carrying out key NMTC functions.
+Be sure these descriptions accurately reflect the individual’s current role(s) and responsibility(ies) as of the submission date of the Allocation Application.
 If additional staff would need to be hired

 and/or the roles described in Questions 29(a) and 30(a) would change with a new NMTC Allocation, the Applicant must describe these changes in Questions 29(b) and 30(b).